 A key aspect for the value of mind mapping in financial planning is that it creates a deliverable for what otherwise is often an intangible, hard-to-measure, and easily forgotten aspect of what planners do - the busy work that helps clients to get more financially organized and remain that way.
 Mind mapping advocate Gary Klaben calls this the "shadow work" - all that back office work your clients don't see you do but value greatly.

 For instance, it's one thing to say that clients have gotten more organized by working with their planner, but it's another to actually provide them a document that helps them to see their life organized, all in one place.
-For instance, a fully completed sample mind map for a high net worth client based on the template above is shown below (click on the image to see a larger version).
+For instance, a fully completed sample mind map for a high net worth client based on the template above is shown to the right (click on the image to see a larger version).

 Notably, the full mind map not only captures virtually everything important about the client in one place (though not all clients necessarily have this much complexity!), but the key documents, information, people, and resources, are actually linked/connected directly to the mind map, making everything literally no more than one click away for further information.
 While much of this information is often captured within a financial plan, the distinction is that physical plans are rarely opened after the initial presentation, while the mind map can become a living document for the client, updated electronically and continuously with every new change in the client's financial life.